Dança dos Famosos

 Dança dos Famosos (lit.
 Dance of the Famous) is a Brazilian dance competition show.
-It premiered on November 20, on TV Globo as a one-hour segment on Domingão do Faustão, hosted by Fausto Silva.
-It is based on the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
+It premiered on November 20, 2005 on TV Globo as a one-hour segment on Domingão do Faustão, hosted by Fausto Silva.
+It is based on the British reality television competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.

 Format

 The show pairs a number of celebrities with professional ballroom dancers who each week compete against each other in a competition to impress a panel of judges and the viewing audience in order to survive potential elimination.

 Through telephone voting and social media viewers are able to score each couple based on their performance in a scale ranging from 5 (being the worst) to 10 (being the best).
 Each guest judge also scored based on the same scale.

 The couple receiving the lowest combined total of judges' and audience's scores is eliminated each week until only the champion dance pair remains.

-Past celebrity contestants have included professional and Olympic athletes, models, actors, singers and TV hosts.
+Past celebrity contestants have included professional and Olympic athletes, models, actors, singers and television hosts.